oxidecomputer/typify/README.md

 By default, Typify uses `std::collections::HashMap` as described above.

-If you prefer to use `std::collections::BTreeMap` or map type from a crate such as `indexmap::IndexMap`, you can specify this by calling `with_map_type` on the `TypeSpaceSettings` object, and providing the full path to the type you want to use.
+If you prefer to use `std::collections::BTreeMap` or a map type from a crate such as `indexmap::IndexMap`, you can specify this by calling `with_map_type` on the `TypeSpaceSettings` object, and providing the full path to the type you want to use.
 E.g. `::std::collections::BTreeMap` or `::indexmap::IndexMap`.